-A walk through the scPortrait Ecosystem#
+A Walk Through The scPortrait Ecosystem#

 This notebook will introduce you to the scPortrait ecosystem and give you a complete working example of how to use scPortrait.
 It will walk you through the following steps of the scPortrait workflow:

-segmentation: Generates masks for the segmentation of input images into individual cells
+1. Segmentation: Generates masks for the segmentation of input images into individual cells

-extraction: The segmentation masks are applied to extract single-cell images for all cells in the input images.
+2. Extraction: The segmentation masks are applied to extract single-cell images for all cells in the input images.
 Images of individual cells are rescaled to [0, 1] per channel.

-selection: Cutting instructions for the isolation of selected individual cells by laser microdissection are generated.
-The cutting shapes are written to an
+4. Selection: Cutting instructions for the isolation of selected individual cells by laser microdissection are generated.
+The cutting shapes are written to an .xml file which can be loaded on a Leica LMD7 microscope for automated cell excision.

 The data used in this notebook was previously stitched using the stitching workflow in SPARCStools.
 Please see the notebook here.